emalyvatne/emalyvatne.github.io/content/authors/admin/_index.md

     url: https://hpc.osu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include applied sport science, recovery interventions, and data analysis, visualization, science, and engineering.
+bio: My research interests include applied sport science, effects of recovery interventions, and data analysis, visualization, and engineering.

 # Interests to show in About widget
 interests: